gohugoio/hugo/content/en/hosting-and-deployment/hugo-deploy.md

 ---
 title: Hugo Deploy
-description: Upload your site to GCS, S3, or Azure
+description: Deploy your site directly to a Google Cloud Storage bucket, an AWS S3 bucket, or an Azure Storage container.
 categories: [hosting and deployment]
 keywords: [deployment,s3,gcs,azure]
 menu: